AirPods as hearing protection: What you need to know about their use 🎧

 – 🤑 Basic earplugs are an economical option for those concerned about protecting their hearing.

-– If you have a couple of AirPods Pro 2 or AirPods 4 with Active Noise Cancellation (ANC), you can use Adaptive mode and noise cancellation to reduce loud sounds.
+– If you have a pair of AirPods Pro 2 or AirPods 4 with Active Noise Cancellation (ANC), you can use Adaptive mode and noise cancellation to reduce loud sounds.

 So, can AirPods protect your hearing? 🤔 The answer is complicated.